-This book is based on notes the author created for a one-semester undergraduate course on Algebraic Number Theory, which the author taught at Harvard during Spring 2004 and Spring 2005.
+This book is based on notes for a one-semester undergraduate course on Algebraic Number Theory, which the author taught at Harvard during Spring 2004 and Spring 2005, then at UCSD and at University of Washington many times as a graduate course.
 This book was mainly inspired by the [SD01, Ch.
-1] and Cassels's article Global Fields in [Cas67]
+1] and Cassels's article Global Fields in [Cas67].
+Travis Scholl also very carefully read the entire book and made numerous improvements throughout as part of a reading course in 2015.